Table of contents: Removal ↓ Installation ↓

 - 14 - Bolts, 20 Nm

-- 16 - Bolts with shoulder, 10 Nm + 90°.
+- 16 - Flange bolts, 10 Nm + 90°.
 Be sure to replace.
-Attention: Only original bolts may be used
+Note: Only original bolts may be used

-- 18 - Special bolt of the guide roller, 25 Nm
+- 18 - Special guide roller bolt, 25 Nm

-2. Tilt the tensioner to loosen the V-belt in the direction of the arrow in accompanying illustration A.
+2. Tilt the tensioner to loosen the V-belt in the direction of the arrow in the accompanying illustration A.

 4. Remove the V-belt.